Volunteer at UW Health: Make a difference in the lives of our patients and visitors

 To apply for positions in Wisconsin

-Students who are at least 18 and have graduated high school and can commit to at least one full semester are eligible to apply.
+College students who can commit to at least one full semester are eligible to apply.
 Students are placed on semester-based shifts.
 To accommodate placing volunteers for full semesters, please be sure to apply with the following timelines in mind:

 • Volunteer applicant must fully complete onboarding by August 30 to be placed for a fall semester volunteer role.